IBM/node-igc-extensions/README.md

 -   `basePath` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** the base path of the bundle to create (i.e. directory containing 'asset_type_descriptor.xml')

+### generateLabels

+Generates the default labels based on all of the default locale descriptions provided in the asset definition

 ### validateBundle

 Does some basic validation of the bundle (e.g. ensuring all classes have icons and label translations)